biopython/biopython.github.io/wiki/GSOC2011_Mocapy.md

 ### Performance

 A few performance measurements were made comparing test cases implemented both in C++ and in Python.
+The tests were run in a computer with the following specification: Core 2 Duo T7250 2.00GHz, Memory Dual Channel 4.0GB (2x2048) 667 MHz DDR2 SDRAM, Hard Drive 200GB 7200RPM.

 There were no significant performance differences.
 For both implementations the methods responsible for consuming most cpu time were the same:

 <img src="Hmm_discrete.png" title="fig:DBN with discrete nodes, C++ implementation " alt="DBN with discrete nodes, C++ implementation " width="400" />
 <img src="Hmm_discrete_py.png" title="fig:DBN with discrete nodes, Python implementation " alt="DBN with discrete nodes, Python implementation " width="400" />